jesselawson/taojs/README.md

 If you spin up a web server (ex: `localhost:8080`) at your project root with the above `tests.js` file, your browser will show the following page when you navigate to `localhost:8080/tests/`:

 ![Example Tao.js Output](test-example.png)

+## Philosophy

+Tao stands out from other testing frameworks in the following ways:

+* Tests are written semantically.
+This is the primary feature of Tao.
+* Zero dependencies
+* Extremely small

+However, with great minimalism comes great caveats:

+* A DOM is required since tests are ran and reported in a browser
+* It does not include robust scaffolding tools for fixtures; you create all that yourself.
+* It probably doesn't make sense for enterprise projects that have dozens of dependencies

 ## Example Projects